Test attributes

 throw 42; // Test will pass because it expects exit code 42

-- Testing custom error codes in your contract logic
+- Testing custom error codes in contract logic.

 gas_limit

-Sets a maximum gas limit for the test.
-If the test consumes more gas than specified, it will fail.
+Sets a maximum gas limit.
+If the test uses more gas than the limit, it fails.

 Syntax: